jcquinlan/charcoal/README.md

 ## Why?
 I created this because our project lacked a single source of truth for information like colors and breakpoints that could be used in JS inline styling (a common paradigm in React) and SCSS.
 On paper, a developer doesn't need both SCSS and inline styles, but we found use cases for both, so this tool provides that single source of truth.

+## Benefits
+Honestly, I just wanted something I could overlay onto my current styling paradigm.
+I didn't want to add a more complex tool, so charcoal exists independently of any other styling technologies.
+Obviously, charcoal is currently limited to use with SCSS, since the variables are formatted as SCSS variables, but I don't see why that couldn't change.

+I really feel that this is the simplest way to get started with cross-language variables for web styling.

 ## Installation
 `npm install node-charcoal` or `yarn add node-charcoal`